 In 2013 Lee Rudow was appointed CEO of Transcat, Inc. (NASDAQ:TRNS).
-First, this article will compare CEO compensation with compensation at similar sized companies.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
 After that, we will consider the growth in the business.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Lee Rudow's Compensation Compare With Similar Sized Companies?

 Our data indicates that Transcat, Inc. is worth US$227m, and total annual CEO compensation was reported as US$959k for the year to March 2019.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$380k.
 We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
 We examined companies with market caps from US$100m to US$400m, and discovered that the median CEO total compensation of that group was US$1.1m.

 So Lee Rudow is paid around the average of the companies we looked at.
 This doesn't tell us a whole lot on its own, but looking at the performance of the actual business will give us useful context.

 You can see a visual representation of the CEO compensation at Transcat, below.